 This is a follow up story for Mahiya.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi Guys, we are Ryan and Alex Hutchinson from Mahiya.
 A husband and wife team who reside on the Gold Coast in Australia.
 We have a line of Bohemian leather and fashion products including hand-tooled leather purses, handbags, footwear, Baby Bags, knits, organic tees, accessories, and clothing.
 We have a successful online store but also have our flagship store in Currumbin on the Gold Coast and have stockists all over the world.